 1. Water Temperature

 Water temperature plays a significant role in determining how the bass will behave and their willingness to strike.
 In cold waters, bass are sluggish and less likely to chase down fast-moving lures.
-Therefore, you should opt for a slower, more subtle lure like a jig or a soft plastic worm.
+Therefore, you should opt for a slower, more subtle lure like a high-quality jig or a soft plastic worm.
 On the other hand, in warmer water, the bass is often more active and aggressive, making topwater lures or fast-moving crankbaits more effective.

 2. Water Clarity

 The clarity of the water is another factor to consider.
-In clear water, bass rely more on vision to locate prey, so using lures that closely resemble natural baitfish or critters can be highly effective.
-If you find yourself in murky or stained water, lures with a sizeable profile or fishing lures that create more vibration or noise can help the bass locate and strike your bait.
+In clear water, bass rely more on vision to locate prey, so using artificial lures that closely resemble natural baitfish or critters can be highly effective.
+If you find yourself in murky or muddy water, lures with a sizeable profile or fishing lures that create more vibration or noise can help the bass locate and strike your bait.
 Fish, in general, will often sense a lure’s vibration and begin the chase long before they actually see the fishing lure.

 3. Weather Conditions

 Weather conditions also play a role in fishing lure selection.
-On bright, sunny days, bass might seek shelter in deeper water or under cover, so lures that can be worked in those areas, such as jigs or Texas-rigged soft plastics, can be effective.
+On bright, sunny days, bass might seek shelter in deeper water or under cover, so lures that can be worked in those areas, such as curl-tail jigs or Texas-rigged soft plastics, can be effective.
 On cloudy or overcast days, bass may be more likely to roam and feed in shallower water, making topwater lures or shallow-running crankbaits a good choice.

 4. Depth